bpp/bpp-manual/bpp-4-manual.md

 options `speciesmodelprior = 0` or `speciesmodelprior = 1` may
 be used.
 **COMMENTS**
-The priors specified by options 2 and 3 are discussed by [@Yang2014a] and implemented by [@Yang2015].
+The priors specified by options 2 and 3 are described in [Yang and Rannala 2014](https://doi.org/10.1093/molbev/msu279).
 The prior specified by option 3 may be suitable when there are many populations.
 **EXAMPLES**
 ```
 speciesmodelprior = 0